 Cameron University students continue as the primary focus of the university as today the university’s governing board was presented with a 2020-2021 budget that maintains tuition and fees at current rates.
 In addition to holding tuition and fees at current rates for the third consecutive year, the proposed $43,365,886 operating budget earmarks almost $34 million for student instruction, academic support, student scholarships and tuition waivers, and student services during the upcoming academic year.
 Cameron’s tuition and mandatory fees structure is also subject to approval by the Oklahoma State Regents for Higher Education.

 Cameron University’s Iota Sigma chapter of the Delta Mu Delta (DMD) International Honor Society in Business recently inducted 12 new members via a virtual induction ceremony.
 Delta Mu Delta recognizes and encourages academic excellence to create a community that fosters the well-being of its individual members and the business community through lifetime membership.
 Dr. Greg Treadwell and Dr. Aubree Walton serve as faculty advisors to the chapter.

 The Collegian, Cameron University student-run newspaper, was honored by the Oklahoma Press Association in its “2019 Better Newspaper Contest.”
 The publication received awards in four categories of the Overall Newspaper competition, and two Cameron students earned accolades in individual categories.

-Cameron University has announced the President’s and Dean’s honor rolls for the Summer 2020 semester.
-To make the President’s Honor Roll, undergraduate students must be enrolled full-time (carrying at least six hours of classes) and maintain a straight-A (4.0) average.
-The Dean’s Honor Roll requires a B (3.00-3.99) average.
+Cameron University has announced the President’s and Dean’s honor lists for the Spring 2020 semester.
+To make the President’s Honor Roll, undergraduate students must be enrolled full-time (carrying at least 12 hours of classes) and maintain a straight A average (4.0).
+The Dean’s Honor Roll requires a B average (3.00-3.99).